-Outside the church, there is a big garden of old olive trees dated to the times of Jesus, and some trees are even supported by stones since they cannot stand itself.
+Outside the church, there is a big garden of old olive trees dated to the times of Jesus, and some trees are even supported by stones since they cannot stand themselves.

 A visit to the Gethsemane garden is recommended to everybody, a truly unique piece of history and beauty maintained by the Franciscans, The church inside the garden called the church of all nations after big countries donating resources to construct the modern church.